Tricky Towers Review

 Tetris block-stacking is a premise the whole family can relate to.
 Family members often find themselves practising to improve in the next showdown.
 The more novel modes, like ‘Puzzle’, where you have to stack a set number of blocks as neatly as you can, or ‘Race’ – where you need to be the quickest to create the tallest tower, provide more variety once you’ve got used to the stacking challenge.

+Additional in-game purchases are offered for items that enhance the experience.
 In-game purchases are available to add character and content.
 "Indie Friends", "Spirit Animals" which add costumes for characters.
 "Gem Bricks", "Galaxy Bricks", "Holographic Bricks", "Candy Bricks", which change how the bricks look.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.